The following is a guest blog from Jose Ventura, an amazing person with ADHD living in Chile.

 Entity + Choice + Action = Result

 It is both a curse and a blessing that we can choose.
-Animals don’t think whether their actions will provide expected results; they perform actions without considering consequences.
+Animals don’t think whether their actions will provide the expected results; they perform actions without considering consequences.
 On the other hand, humans can think about actions before performing them, evaluate possible results as variables, and choose the most appropriate for a given situation.
 Choice gives us a “Sense of Control,” but just like the definition of Control relies on the surrounding words, a sense of control depends on the context of the one seeking it.

 The activity of the mind is far too complex for us to make decisions considering every detail stored in our brain.
-Our thoughts stream by like water in a river.
+Our thoughts stream like water in a river.
 Imagine someone standing by the water, watching his thoughts flow by, adapting to every stone or debris in its path.
 Where does the water come from?
 Where is it going?
 What about the parts we can’t see but are present in the forces of the current?

 You can learn more about Jose and his writing by clicking here.